ansible/ansible-builder/docs/usage.rst

+.. _builder_cli:

 CLI Usage
 =========

 Ansible Builder can execute two separate steps.
-The first step is to create a build instruction file (Containerfile for Podman, Dockerfile for Docker) and a build context based on your :ref:`definition<Definition:execution environment Definition>` file.
+The first step is to create a build instruction file (Containerfile for Podman, Dockerfile for Docker) and a build context based on your :ref:`definition <builder_ee_definition>` file.
 The second step is to run a containerization tool (Podman or Docker) to build an image based on the build instruction file and build context.
 The ``ansible-builder build`` command executes both steps, giving you a build instruction file, a build context, and a fully built container image.
 The ``ansible-builder create`` command only executes the first step, giving you a build instruction file and a build context.
 If you use ``ansible-builder create``, you can use the resulting build instruction file and build context to build your container images on the platform of your choice.

 .. contents::
    :local: